routejs/docs/Routing.md

 ## Named routes

-Routejs supports named routing, we can assign unique name to routes, which can be used to generate url using name.
+Routejs supports named routing, we can assign unique name to url routes, which can be used to generate url using name.

 ```js
 // Set name to route